-Under Section 89 of the Education and Inspections Act, 2006, the governing body is charged with the duty to set the framework of the school's policy by providing a written statement of general principles relating to behaviour and discipline, taking into account the needs of all pupils.
+Under Section 89 of the Education and Inspections Act, 2006, the governing body is charged with the duty to set the framework of the school's policy by providing a written statement of general principles relating to behaviour and discipline and taking account of the needs of all pupils.
 The purpose of this statement is to give guidance to the Head Teacher in drawing up the behaviour and discipline policy by stating the principles which governors expect to be followed.

 The policy aims to underpin the governors' duty of care to pupils and employees; promote teaching and learning and high standards of attainment and preserve the reputation of the school.

-This statement will be reviewed on a yearly basis, unless changes at national or local level necessitate an exceptional review.
+This statement will be reviewed on a three-yearly basis, unless changes at national or local level necessitate an exceptional review.
+The behaviour policy will be reviewed on a two-yearly basis.